jasminkarki/emotion-classification/docs/analysis.md

 * The solution will be used to increase the ranking and reputation of the college.
 The lifetime of the program will be around two years for now.

-*How would I solve the problem?*
-* Explore how you would solve the problem manually.*
+*How would I solve the problem?Explore how you would solve the problem manually.*
 * We read the status of the students.
 * We identify the source of satisfaction/dissatisfaction (curriculum, teacher, department, management)
 * We identify the emotion and tone based on the keywords used in the status.